3ofcoins/idk/README.md

 ----------------------

 Download package for your OS from https://github.com/3ofcoins/idk/releases and install it.
-Then run `/opt/idk/bin/idk setup` to configure your workstation and environment.
+Then, as a user, run `idk setup` to configure your workstation and environment.
 You should be ready to roll at that moment.

 Usage